 - All students moving in to on-campus housing must undergo COVID-19 PCR testing one to three weeks prior to move-in day

-- A second test will be done at move-in
+- A second test is done at move-in

 Living in On-Campus Housing